 The Baby Trend Trooper is another super affordable and lightweight travel car seat option.
 It’s pretty easy to install, has a handy built-in cup holder, and fits newborns all the way through big kids!
 It’s also just 17 inches across, so it will fit right down that narrow airplane aisle.
 Super easy!

 We love that this budget-friendly seat offers comfy padding and a stripe on the harness to help prevent accidental twists.
-It does take up a lot of space, especially rear facing for smaller passengers, and we’ve heard some of our more particular kiddos complain about the required harness pads.
-However, this long lasting seat will be easy on the wallet and easy on your back as you carry it through the airport, so it’s a winner to us!
+It does take up a lot of space, especially rear-facing for smaller passengers.
+And we’ve heard some of our more particular kiddos complain about the required harness pads.
+However, this long-lasting seat will be easy on the wallet and easy on your back as you carry it through the airport, so it’s a winner for us!

-If you’re looking for a long-lasting car seat for your forward-facing big kid, the Tranzitions should grab your attention!
-It’s lightweight (12 pounds), narrow, has a no-rethread harness, and is usable in three modes (forward facing harness, high back booster and backless booster).
+If you’re looking for a long-lasting car seat for your forward-facing big kid, the Comfort Ride should grab your attention!
+It’s lightweight (12 pounds), narrow, has a no-rethread harness, and is usable in three modes (forward-facing harness, high-back booster, and backless booster).
 While the booster modes aren’t plane-approved, you’ll still get lots of mileage out of this car seat!
 This seat is made from recycled materials, which is something we always like to see as well!

 Like other boosters, it can only be used with its 5-point harness while on the plane.
 The Finale does offer high-back booster mode, but don’t expect to get much use out of it — this seat isn’t adjustable in booster mode, making it hard to achieve a safe and comfortable seatbelt fit.
 However, for the price, it’s worth it just for its use as a great harnessed seat!